-- Slice the onions and shred the cheddar cheese and set them aside
+- Shred the cheddar cheese and measure the goat cheese; set them aside.

-- Place the stuffed jalapenos on the grill and them grill over medium heat until they begin to soften and the cheese melts 15 to 20 minutes.
+- Place the stuffed jalapenos on the grill and reduce the heat to medium heat and cook them until they begin to soften and the cheese melts 15 to 20 minutes.